 If you’re looking for a healthy, delicious banana muffin recipe, this is it!
-These Banana Oatmeal Chocolate Chip Muffins are loaded with fibre: it’s got rolled oats and flaxmeal to give it a fibre boost.
+This version is loaded with fibre: it’s got rolled oats and flaxmeal to give it a fibre boost.
 Plus it’s made with whole wheat flour, low in added sugars, AND vegan!
-These muffins are great for people dealing with constipation or neurogenic bowel (such as those with paralysis from spina bifida, spinal cord injury, or multiple sclerosis) who need the extra fibre boost in their diet.
+These High Fiber Vegan Oatmeal Banana Muffins are great for people dealing with constipation or neurogenic bowel (such as those with paralysis from spina bifida, spinal cord injury, or multiple sclerosis) who need the extra fibre boost in their diet.

-I love making a batch of these muffins and storing them in the freezer to have on hand when hunger strikes.
+I love making a batch of these muffins and storing them in the freezer (in a freezer-safe container like this one) to have on hand when hunger strikes.
 I typically warm them in the microwave for 30-60 seconds and spread some nut butter on them with a glass of soy beverage for a nourishing snack.
 I hope you enjoy these muffins as much as I do!

 - Made with whole wheat flour